jupyter-xeus/xeus/README.md

 ### cryptopp

-`cryptopp` must be built as a static library, the shared library build doest' work on Windows.
+`cryptopp` must be built as a static library.
+Building cryptopp as a shared library is not supported on Windows.

 ```bash
 cmake -D BUILD_SHARED=OFF -D BUILD_TESTING=OFF -D CMAKE_BUILD_TYPE=Release